 Logical operations on WAH compressed bitmaps can work directly on the compressed data and generate compressed answers.
 Because of this, the time to perform these operations is proportional to the sizes (bytes) of the bitmaps involved [15, 16, 17].
-Proving this in detail is beyond the scope of this paper, the following example illustrates the main points of the proof.
+Proving this in detail is beyond the scope of this paper; the following example illustrates the main points of the proof.
 Let A be the bitmap representing the region shown in Figure 2 and B be the bitmap representing a region the occupying the first block only.
 The two compressed bitmaps are shown in Figure 5.
 The last words for both bitmaps contain six 0 bits and are not shown to save space.
 In B, the 62 0-bit in the middle is represented by a WAH code word 80000002.
 The first bit is 1, indicating it is a fill word.
 The second bit is 0, indicating all the bits of the fill are 0.
 The remaining 30 bits contains the integer 2, indicating the fill consists of 2 31-bit groups.
 In other word, the fill is 62 bits long.
 The procedures to perform bitwise logical operation can directly read these code words and generate code words of the results.
 In general, to generate one word of a result, at least one word of the two operands is consumed.
 For instance, the first code word of A&B is generated by using the bitwise AND operator on the first code words from A and B. One word from A and one word from B are consumed in this case.
 The second code word in A&B is the same as that of B because it is a fill of 0 bits.
-There is no need to examine the two corresponding code words of A. In this case, one word from B and two words from A are consumed to generate one word of the result.
-If there are $n_A$ words in A and $n_B$ words in B, in the worst case, a bitwise logical operation may generate $n_A + n_B$ words in the result.
-Because of this linear relation, bitwise logical operations on WAH compressed bitmaps have the potential to outperform the same operations on the uncompressed bitmaps.
-Our earlier tests demonstrated that this is indeed the case [15, 16, 17].
-Overall, using the WAH compression scheme not only reduces the storage requirement, but also improves the computational efficiency.
+There is no need to examine the two corresponding code words of A.

 A 0000661C 0021081E 1C302108

 B 7FFFFFE 80000002

 A&B 0000661C 80000002

-$A \mid B$ 7FFFFFE 0021081E 1C302108
+$A \mid B$ 7FFFFFFE 0021081E 1C302108